-Entire Unit Plans, based up current Nova Scotia curriculum, that I have used thus far in my teaching practice.
+Entire Unit Plans, based on current Nova Scotia curriculum, that I have used thus far in my teaching practice.

 Canada’s Parliamentary Democracy Unit Plan: